 An economy of scale can be accomplished by creating a network that can be leveraged by multiple entities.
-This is similar to the cloud thinking – the model of sharing the infrastructure (network) without the need for them to be independently installed and managed.
-A similar concept to a data center just providing computing resources, but not dealing with installing and running software for all the services needed.
+This is similar to cloud thinking—the model of sharing the infrastructure (network) without needing them to be independently installed and managed.
+It is a similar concept to a data center, just providing computing resources but not dealing with installing and running software for all the services needed.

 The trend toward more virtualization is a strength of IEEE 802 because it allows the network to be better prepared for that virtualization.
-It provides the clean separation between the infrastructure and the service running on the infrastructure.
+It provides a clean separation between the infrastructure and the service running on the infrastructure.
 In the IEEE 802 case, this is the layer 2 to layer 3 boundary.

-The IEEE 802.3 Ethernet transport is the most well understood transport in existence.
+The IEEE 802.3 Ethernet transport is the most well-understood transport in existence.
 This is analogous to the X86 computer architecture that became the basis for the computing resources of data centers.

-IEEE 802 and unlicensed spectrum enables faster innovation
+IEEE 802 and unlicensed spectrum enable faster innovation.

-Many of the breakthrough innovations were not as planned
+Many of the breakthrough innovations were not as planned.

 The story of why IEEE 802 complements everything else, and everything else (alone) is not sufficient.

-IoT is built around many specialized niches.
+The IoT is built around many specialized niches.
 The challenge is meeting their diverse requirements.
 No single standard can address all of them well.
 IEEE 802 provides multiple standards to address multiple IoT applications.

-The model for network management requires special attention, when the owner/operator of the network may have less expertise in network management.
+The model for network management requires special attention when the owner/operator of the network may have less expertise in network management.
 Guidance is desired on how to manage and operate a private network.
 Usually, this is simpler because the IEEE 802 network is simpler (compared to 3GPP, for example), but the documentation is often not really mature or available.
-Yang modeling describes the interface, but more knowledge is needed to understand how to use the network management data that is available through the interface.
+Yang modeling describes the interface, but more knowledge is needed to understand how to use the network management data available through the interface.

-Modularity and Interchangeability, competition economics
+Modularity and Interchangeability, Competition Economics

 A user of a vertical application may want to be able to replace parts of their vertical application network with a better, newer product when one arrives (for instance, installing a new AP when a better one is available from a different vendor).
 IEEE 802 products lend themselves to this form of user-empowered modularity.

 Building blocks with smaller functional content and broader variation offer this flexibility to the vertical application.
 3GPP 5G (or cellular networks in general) does not have this modular feature.
-Although many vendors of UEs can be certified to the specifications, it is much harder for the network owner to mix multiple vendors in the RAN and Core of the network.
+Although many UE vendors can be certified to the specifications, it is much harder for the network owner to mix multiple vendors in the RAN and core of the network.

-Possibility of small business entities deploying small scale networks
+Possibility of Small Business Entities Deploying Small-Scale Networks

 It would be possible for a small utility or municipality with only a few employees to set up a reasonably secure Wi-Fi network at their workplace, perhaps with temporary help from a consultant if they were making sure it was really secure.
-But they would find it much more difficult to acquire a municipal spectrum license for LTE technologies, and install, configure, and maintain a 3GPP private network infrastructure.
+However, they would find it much more difficult to acquire a municipal spectrum license for LTE technologies and install, configure, and maintain a 3GPP private network infrastructure.

 IEEE 802 also enables a greater degree of scalability.
 A network that starts small can easily be scaled to more complexity and users as the business grows.
-A 3GPP access network is designed from the start for large scale, and is more difficult to apply at a small scale.
+A 3GPP access network is designed from the start for a large scale and is more difficult to apply at a small scale.

 Key Aspects of the IEEE 802 Technologies for Vertical Applications